Most of us are used to receiving health services from the NHS – by visiting our GP or dentist or going to hospital.

 Simplistically put, healthcare is free (paid for by the NHS) and social care costs are met by the individual (or the Local Authority if the individual’s finances fall below the means-testing threshold).

 For your care to be fully funded by the NHS (known as NHS Continuing Healthcare), your primary need must be a health care need.
 If you think you may be eligible, you can contact your CCG directly for an assessment.
-This will be West Hampshire CCG (for all residents living in the Hampshire County Council area), Portsmouth CCG or Southampton CCG.
+This will be HSIOW CCG (for all residents living in the Hampshire County Council or Southampton City Council areas) or Portsmouth CCG.

 If you are not eligible for NHS Continuing Healthcare, you may be referred to your local authority to see if you are eligible for help from them.
 If you still have some health needs, then the NHS may pay for part of the package of support.